healthbadge/episimmer/docs/userguide/diseasemodel.rst

                   'Recovered':0
                 }
-        model.StochasticModel.__init__(self,individual_types,infected_states,state_proportion)  # We use the inbuilt model in the package self.set_transition('Susceptible', 'Infected', self.p_infection(None, None))  # Adding S-> I transition which is redundant in this case as we use the event_contribute and event_recieve function self.set_transition('Infected', 'Recovered', self.p_standard(0.2))  # Adding the I->R transition
+        model.StochasticModel.__init__(self,individual_types,infected_states,state_proportion)  # We use the inbuilt model in the package self.set_transition('Susceptible', 'Infected', self.p_infection(None, None))  # Adding S-> I transition which is redundant in this case as we use the event_contribute and event_receive function self.set_transition('Infected', 'Recovered', self.p_standard(0.2))  # Adding the I->R transition